emoriarty/jekyll-notion/README.md

 The `created_time` property of a notion page is used to set the date in the post filename.
 This is the date used for the `date` variable of the [predefined variables for posts](https://jekyllrb.com/docs/front-matter/#predefined-variables-for-posts).

-It's important to note that the date cannot be modifed.
-However, if you wish to change the date of a post, you can create a new page propery named "date" (or "Date").
+It's important to note that the `created_time` cannot be modifed.
+However, if you wish to change the date of a post, you can create a new page property named "date" (or "Date").
 This way, the posts collection will use the `date` property for the post date variable instead of the `created_time`.

 ### Pages